geomesa/geomesa-tutorials/geomesa-quickstart-kafka/README.md

 $ mvn clean install -pl geomesa-quickstart-kafka/geomesa-quickstart-kafka-10
 ```

-> :warning: Note: ensure that the version of Kafka and Zookeeper in the root `pom.xml` match your environment.
+> :warning: Note: Ensure that the version of Kafka and Zookeeper in the root `pom.xml` match your environment.

 <span/>